-- Fastest speeds: AT&T Fiber has the slight edge when it comes to speed.
-It tops out at 1,000 Mbps compared to 940 Mbps for Suddenlink.
+- Fastest speeds: AT&T Fiber has the edge when it comes to speed.
+It tops out at 4,700 Mbps in some areas, compared to 940 Mbps for Suddenlink.

 - Best customer satisfaction: AT&T receives some of the highest customer satisfaction scores in the industry, while Suddenlink typically gets some of the lowest.